liufeng2317/ADFWI/docs/version-plans/bv1.2-view/00-view-optimization-outline.md

 conda run -n adfwi python -m unittest tests/test_view_contracts.py git diff --check
 ```

+`tests/test_view_contracts.py` may select a non-interactive Matplotlib backend
+locally for headless execution.
+The production `ADFWI/view` modules should not
+set or change the backend.

 If a changed plotting path is used by the validation case: